princesszelda94/PiSynthesisLog/README.md

 # Thursday 11th October
 - Today Michael and I went to the doctor and did not get much done.
-However, we still did some research on DigitalOcean and watch YouTube videos on how to use it.
+However, I still did some research on DigitalOcean and watch YouTube videos on how to use it.
 - **Hours worked - 6 - 7:30pm**

 # Friday 12th October